A compiled, Svelte-first i18n library with Gettext-like syntax and ICU plurals.

 Sometimes you need to define translated text outside of Svelte's render cycle, such as in Zod schemas, navigation arrays, or constant files.

-If you use t outside of a component, it will try to evaluate immediately before the dictionary might be loaded.
 Instead, use the msg tag.
-It marks the string for the CLI extractor and compiles it to a hash, but delays the actual dictionary lookup until you need it.
+It marks the string for the CLI extractor and compiles it to a hash, while deferring the actual dictionary lookup until render time inside a component.

 // src/lib/helpers.ts